TO THE SHAREHOLDERS

 (d) Joint Development Agreement :

-The company has entered into a Joint Development Agreement (JDA) with Anthurium Developers Limited, which is a subsidiary of Mahindra Lifespace Limited, for development in respect of its contiguous non-agricultural land admeasuring 36.87 acres situated at Village Kanjur, Bhandup, West for the purpose of construction of a mixed-use residential and commercial/ retail project.
+As reported in the previous year, the company had entered into a Joint Development Agreement (JDA) with Anthurium Developers Limited, which is a subsidiary of Mahindra Lifespace Developers Limited, for development of land admeasuring 36.87 acres situated at Village Kanjur, Bhandup, West for the purpose of construction of a mixed-use residential and commercial /retail project.
+The developer has successfully obtained the RERA registration of two phases during the year under review.
 It is expected that this transaction would create value for our shareholders.

 (e) Sale of land :

-During the year, the Company sold at market rate a small portion of land (1.40 acres) situated at Daspara Road, Howrah, to a registered public charitable trust (for engagement in CSR activities) in line with the objective of public welfare.
+During the year under review, the Company sold at market rate a small portion of land (0.1992 acres) situated at Daspara Road, Howrah, to a registered public charitable trust (for engagement in CSR activities) in line with the objective of public welfare.

 5.2 Opportunities and Threats